 Always report any side effects to your doctor.
 Ask questions about the medication so you understand its use.

-Finally, you should never stop taking a medication without first talking to your prescribing physician.
+Finally, you should never stop taking medication without first talking to your prescribing physician.
 If you stop cold-turkey, that may cause withdrawal symptoms or other health risks, including suicidal thoughts.
-Antidepressants should be tapered off slowly and only under a doctor’s supervision, Ramsey says.
+Antidepressants should be tapered off slowly and only under a doctor’s supervision, Ramsey stresses.